How to setup Flow Styles

 The following style issues on Android were fixed in recent updates.
 Update Wispr Flow to the latest version to resolve them.

-• Per-category style ignored — only "Other" style applied: Flow was not correctly identifying which app you were dictating into on Android, so Personal, Work, and Email styles were ignored and the "Other" style was applied instead.
-Flow now correctly identifies a wide range of apps and applies the right per-category style.
+Per-category style ignored: Flow was not correctly identifying which app you were dictating into, so Personal, Work, and Email styles were ignored and the "Other" style was applied instead.
+Flow now applies the right per-category style across a wide range of apps.

-• Style change not taking effect on the next dictation: If you changed your style and immediately started dictating, the previous style could still be used.
-Style changes now take effect on your very next dictation.
+Style change not taking effect immediately: If you changed your style and immediately started dictating, the previous style could still be used.
+Style changes now take effect on your next dictation.

-• Style reverting to Casual after app restart: A selected style could revert to Casual after restarting the app.
-Local style choices are now protected and are no longer overwritten when the app syncs with the server.
+Style reverting to Casual after app restart: A selected style could revert to Casual after restarting the app.
+Local style choices are now protected from being overwritten when the app syncs with the server.

-• Default styles applied before completing onboarding: Default style categories could be applied before users completed onboarding.
+Default styles applied before onboarding: Default style categories could be applied before users completed onboarding.
 Styles are now only set once you choose them during personalization.

 Bugs fixed in earlier Android updates